In Dubai property, UAE Nationals to get 10-15% quota in project launches by leading developers

 The local real estate sector has been a major draw through recent years for fresh graduates.
 All of the leading government backed developers have sizeable presence of Emiratis across their workforces.
 The onus is now on the private players too to help, alongside creating more opportunities in the highly competitive category of being property brokers.

-The ‘Dubai Real Estate Brokers Program’ is thus launched to increase ‘citizen participation in real estate market’, according to DLD.
+The ‘'Dubai Real Estate Broker Programme’ is thus launched to increase ‘citizen participation in real estate market’, according to DLD.

 “The program aims to incentivise their involvement in real estate activities, thereby enhancing their engagement in one of Dubai’s pivotal economic sectors - the real estate industry,” the statement added.